dushyantsingh23/car-listing/README.md

 3.Run Mysql Server on local.

-4. Create database code(zoomcar_db), details about the user can be found at zoomcar-server.yml
+4. Create new database name zoomcar_db, details about the user can be found at zoomcar-server.yml

 5. Create table using the following queries :